What Are the Deadlines for FAFSA?

 What does priority deadline for FAFSA mean?

-There are also thirteen (13) states that award state grants on a first-come, first-served basis until the money runs out:
+Some states award financial aid on a first-come, first-served basis or until the money runs out.

 With the switch to an earlier FAFSA open date, it’s wise to check with the financial aid office of the school(s) you are interested in attending as each school may have a different deadline for FAFSA.